vipulnaik/diet-exercise-health/events/2024/2024-10-17-anal-swelling.md

 irritation from bowel movement.
 So as of 2024-10-27, I don't think it's fully addressed but it may be sufficiently addressed as to not cause itching most of the time.

+On 2024-10-27, I resumed sauerkraut (about 50% of usual amount) and increased my walnuts consumption to around 60-80% of typical.

 ## Comparison with previous anal swelling incidents